 SLR 2999 Service Learning 1 cr.

-Sem: as needed TBA hrs./week
+TBA hrs./week

-Pre-Req: None

-Co-Req: None

 This course places emphasis on meeting community needs and reflecting on that service experience.
 Practical experience activities are designed to help students make early career decisions, make the service relevant to the area of academic study, assist students in a competitive job market and university admissions processes, and promote ethical concern for society.
 This course may be taken a total of three times.